derekl-beep/stackedit-notes/Fourier Analysis.md

 \langle f(x), g(x) \rangle = \int_{a}^{b} f(x)g(x)dx
 $$

-The inner product of two function can also be thought as the inner product of the data points of the two functions normalised by the
+The inner product of two functions can also be thought as the inner product of the data points of the two functions normalised by the constant interval between data.

 $$
 \langle \vec{f}, \vec{g} \rangle \Delta x =\sum_{k=1}^{n} {f(x_k) g(x_k)} \Delta x
 $$

-As the resolution of the data points increases, i.e. $\Delta x \rarr 0$ and $n \rarr \infty$, the expression gives us the inner product of the two functions.
+As the resolution of the data points increases, i.e. $\Delta x \rarr 0$ and $n \rarr \infty$, the expression gives exact inner product of the two functions.